gochoam/phosphor-stackedpanel/README.md

 ```

 The `StackedPanel()` constructor creates a new panel, where the widgets can be
 added.
-The `.addChild()` method takes as argument a new widget which is
+The `.addChild()` method takes one argument, a new widget which is
 stacked on top of the existing ones.
 Toggling the visibility of each item is
 straightforward with the `.hide()` and `.show()` methods.